-We refer to and use Statutory Guidance on Children missing education to ensure we comply with our duties regarding children missing education.
+We refer to and use Statutory Guidance on Children missing education, Working Together to Improve School Attendance and Education for Children with Health Needs who cannot attend school to ensure we comply with our duties regarding children missing education.
 This includes notifying the Local Authority in line with the Shropshire Council Children missing education process when removing a child from the school roll at standard and non-standard transition points.